-The Company's financial instruments consist of cash, amounts receivable, accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, amounts receivable, accounts payable and accrued liabilities and convertible debentures.

-The fair values of the Company's financial instruments approximate their carrying value, due to their short-term maturities or liquidity.
+The fair values of the Company's financial instruments approximate their carrying value, due to their shortterm maturities or liquidity.
 The Company's cash and amounts receivable are initially recorded at fair value and subsequently at amortized cost with accrued interest recorded in accounts receivable.